Whitehawk: Secondary

 Stanley Deason Secondary School was opened in 1976.
 The name was changed to Marina High in September 1997 and East Brighton College of Media Arts (often abbreviated to COMART) in September 1999.
 It closed in August 2005.
 It catered for children aged between 11 and 16 years old.
 When the school closed the pupils were enrolled in the various other schools in Brighton and Hove.

 Post 16 and adult

 Whitehawk Inn is a community learning centre in South Whitehawk, occupying a former pub.
 It was founded in 2001.
 It provides various long and short term, full- and part-time courses in a wide range of subjects as well as providing advice on gaining employment.

 The buildings of the former secondary school are leased to Greater Brighton Metropolitan College, which runs courses in construction skills and in media studies in them.

+Class Divide (Campaign Group)

+Class Divide is a grassroots campaign group based in Brighton and Hove, England, focused on addressing educational inequalities in the city, particularly in the East Brighton communities of Whitehawk, Manor Farm, and Bristol Estate.
+Initially started as an offshoot of The Crew Club, a youth and community centre, Class Divide aims to create a more socially inclusive education system by challenging stereotypes, building a movement for change, and advocating for policy reforms.

 Transport

 The Brighton & Hove Bus and Coach Company maintains a depot at the south end of Whitehawk.
 As of 2019, Whitehawk was served by buses 1, 1A, 21, 21A, 21E and night bus N21, as well as School buses 71,72, 72A and 73.